About working at Blueberry Cove’s summer camp

 At Blueberry Cove we believe that youth, who are given the opportunity to experience the natural wonders of Maine, will become adults who love the natural world.
 The first step in the education process is to give children the outdoor experiences that lead to a love of our natural world.
 In today’s over-scheduled cyber childhood there are fewer and fewer opportunities for this to happen.
 Blueberry Cove is an unplugged zone, where children are immersed in the outdoors under the guidance of caring adults!

-In residential camp, from 9:00 AM to Noon each day, campers will spend time learning and exploring in a focus area that they chose for the week.
+In overnight camp, from 9:00 AM to Noon each day, campers will spend time learning and exploring in a focus area that they chose for the week.
 The four focus areas and resources for each are listed below.
 Focus leaders will have a combination of support and independence when designing the curriculum during the preparation week.
 As environmental educators, we all hope the next generation of youth will become adults who want to care for and protect the natural world.

-- Marine Discovery: 1400 feet of intertidal zone, access to an island and sand bars, rowboats, recreational and instructional lobster licenses, high-powered microscopes, plankton tows, a local lobsterman who supports the program, a designated building, and lots of curriculum resources.
+- Marine Discovery: 1400 feet of the intertidal zone, access to an island and sand bars, rowboats, recreational and instructional lobster licenses, high-powered microscopes, plankton tows, a local lobsterman who supports the program, a designated building, and lots of curriculum resources.

 - Sustainable Arts: It is our hope that every camper goes home with a treasured keepsake that was created at camp.
 The sustainable arts program will have the budget to support this goal.
 Examples of potential projects include felting with the wool from the sheep, painting from natural dyes, and mobiles made with beach treasures.

 - Sailing: is run by the Saint George Community Sailing Foundation.
 Evening sails are offered to staff and campers when a skilled sailing instructor is available.